Firelord (character): Annihilation

 Firelord battles the Annihilation Wave alongside his fellow heralds, including Red Shift and Stardust.
-Although wounded at one point, Firelord recovers and now seeks vengeance against the remnants of the forces of Annihilus as they destroyed his home-world of Xandar.
+Although wounded at one point, Firelord recovers and seeks vengeance against the remnants of the forces of Annihilus for destroying Xandar.

 Powers and abilities

 Pyreus Kril was a normal Xandarian man until transformed by Galactus.
-Given mastery over the cosmic flame, Firelord wields a flaming staff and is capable of energy projection via his eyes and staff.
+Given mastery over the cosmic flame, Firelord wields a flaming staff and can project energy from his eyes and staff.
 Like all heralds, the Power Cosmic provides Firelord with superhuman strength, reflexes and durability, flight, mastery of the electromagnetic spectrum and total immunity to the rigors of space.
 Firelord is also capable of travelling faster than the speed of light.

 Pyreus Kril graduated from the Xandarian Nova Corps Academy, and in addition to a thorough knowledge of combat has knowledge of advanced alien technology and space navigation.

 Other versions

 Guardians of the Galaxy

 In the 31st century of Earth-691, Firelord is an ally of the Guardians of the Galaxy.
-He is known as "Protector of the Universe", but does not wear the Quantum Bands traditionally assigned to the holder of the role.
+He is known as "Protector of the Universe", but does not wear the Quantum Bands traditionally assigned to the role.
 He soon joins the sub-group, the Galactic Guardians.

 Heroes Reborn

-Firelord serves Galactus alongside his fellow heralds, with the entire group being worshiped by the Inhumans.
+Firelord serves Galactus alongside his fellow heralds, with the entire group being worshipped by the Inhumans.

 Marvel Zombies 2

-Firelord appears as one of the "cosmic zombies' who return to Earth 40 years after the original infection.
-He has assisted the original space-faring group in eating nearly every sentient being in the galaxy.
-His jaw is literally broken so he can not speak.
-The returning zombies eventually regain control over their minds and cravings.
-The sole exception is the Hulk, who tries to eat the last of the human race.
-Firelord is destroyed while trying to stop him with his own staff smashing his head off.
+A zombified alternate universe variant of Firelord from Earth-2149 appears in Marvel Zombies 2.